konflux-ci/architecture/ADR/0033-product-version-controller.md

 * An application may include several sub groups of components so that each could be regarded to be defining a different version

-We see several benefits to the "hight level layer" approach we propose over the
+We see several benefits to the "high level layer" approach we propose over the
 alternative:

 * The way Components and Applications work is currently tightly coupled to the